Simplebankdev/Simple./README.md

 #### Open Source

-SimpleBank obey to the Open-source principle.
+Simple. obey to the Open-source principle.
 The SPLB code on is publicly avaible on Github.

 #### High Security

-SimpleBank is designed to be fast, secure and private.
+Simple. is designed to be fast, secure and private.
 Based on Neoscrypt algorithm, transactions are confirm by a P2P GPU network sharing hashrate over the globe.

 #### Anonymous